 Victoria has declared commercial production at the Eagle Gold Mine however, there can be no assurance that significant losses will not occur in the near future or that Victoria will be profitable in the future.
 Victoria's operating expenses and capital expenditures may increase in subsequent years as costs increase for the personnel, consumables, equipment and consultants associated with advancing exploration, development and production.
-Victoria may incur losses unless and until such time as it generates sufficiently stable revenues to fund its continuing operations on an ongoing basis.
-There can be no assurance that Victoria will generate achieve [medium or long term] profitability.
+Victoria may incur losses and there is no assurance the Company will be able to fund its continuing operations on an ongoing basis.
+There can be no assurance that Victoria will maintain long-term profitability.